mgcooper/icemodel/icemodel/+icemodel/+forcing/README.md

 `*_T_firn_obs.nc` firn-temperature observation products for Dye-2 and Summit.
 It preserves the source `T_firn`/`Depth` names and DOI provenance while exposing canonical `subsurface_temperature` [K] and `depth` [m] matrices shaped time-by-level.
-The reader windows NetCDF payload reads after reading the small time coordinate, so tests and staging checks do not need to load the full source array unless the caller requests the full product.
+The reader reads the small time coordinate first, then reads only the requested window of the NetCDF payload.
+Tests and staging checks therefore do not load the full source array unless the caller asks for the full product.

 Source policy is explicit: `LRin` is source-filled regional-climate-model longwave, not an observed GC-Net longwave sensor.
 The builder records both the